buddypress/buddypress/docs/contributor/code/reporting-bugs.md

 ### Finding Bugs to Fix

-Refer to the [Available Reports](https://buddypress.trac.wordpress.org/report/) for links to Trac reports showing which bugs are awaiting a fix.
+Refer to the [Available Reports](https://buddypress.trac.wordpress.org/report/) for links to Trac reports showing which bugs need fixing.

 ## Joining the BuddyPress Slack Channel